erceguder/LoGo/README.md

 ## 2.1.
 The original method

 The method is aimed to be general, being applicable in both contrastive and non-contrastive scenarios.
-So let's first do a quick review to lay the ground for the approach.
+So, let's first do a quick review to lay the ground for the approach.

 ### 1. Similarity Loss